-On the online Registration Form, parents are asked if there are any SEND concerns.
-In addition, if a reference is sought from the current pupil's school, the transfer form makes a request to the school for any SEND concerns.
+On the parent Registration Form, parents are asked if there are any SEND concerns.
 If there is an identified SEND, children's names will go onto the school's SEND list.
 This is saved on the school database for all staff to access.